 - Have a clear driving record (0 – 4 points)

-- Successfully comply with Fit for Duty policy; including drug screen and physical
+- Successfully comply with Fitness for Duty policy; including physical ability test, drug screen and physical

 - Be able to take orders and follow directions